Stocks fall as worries about banks, possible recession flare

 In a more discouraging signal for the economy, confidence also fell.
 That's at the heart of the most important part of the U.S. economy: consumer spending.

 Easing expectations for the Fed have helped several Big Tech stocks to lead the market this week.
 They've had their own problems, but they tend to benefit from lower interest rates.
-Partly because of that, the S&P 500 is still on track for a weekly gain of 1.4 per cent.
+Partly because of that, the S&P 500 is still on track for a weekly gain of 1.6%.

 Cryptocurrencies have shot even higher this week.
-Bitcoin is up roughly 30 per cent.
+Bitcoin is up roughly 30%.

 The European Central Bank on Thursday raised its key rate by half a percentage point, brushing aside speculation that it may reduce the size because of all the turmoil around banks.